RangseySamreth/Budgeting-Tool/README.md

 3. Click Pay Bills to update records.
 # Security & Encryption
 - Passwords are encrypted.
-- The app does not display plaintext passwords or balances, ensuring user privacy and security.
+- The app does not display plaintext passwords, ensuring user privacy and security.
 # Troubleshooting
 Common Issues & Solutions
 ● Forgot Password: Contact support to reset your credentials.